CMHAAorg/cmhaa-website/site/content/about.md

       workplace environments for their people.
     title: About us
     image: ""
-    content: >-
-      Why?
+    content: Why?
 Because as a community, we know that we can do better, and that doing better begins with business leaders prioritising mental health in ways that are experienced by all of their employees.

-      We also know that when businesses pool their resources, share their knowledge openly and work collaboratively, better, more sustainable outcomes can be achieved for more people.
   - type: vimeo_with_quote
     vimeo_quote_id: "457647049"
     vimeo_quote_text: One of the great outcomes of the Alliance so far is that we’re